WalletConnect/walletconnect-specs/docs/specs/clients/core/pairing/pairing-uri.md

 ### Optional

 - `relay-data` (STRING) = hex data payload used for relay
-- `expiryTimestamp` (UINT) = unix timestamp in seconds - after the timestamp the pairing session is considered expired, should be generated 5 minutes in the future
+- `expiryTimestamp` (UINT) = unix timestamp in seconds - after the timestamp the pairing is considered expired, should be generated 5 minutes in the future

 ## Example